ppy/osu-wiki/wiki/Ranking_Criteria/en.md

 - **Guest mappers, storyboarders, skinners and hitsounders must be added to the tags of a beatmap set.** This is to give credit where credit is due and help others identify the main contributors of any given beatmap set.
 Usernames containing whitespaces should be written with underscores instead.
 - **Official Sources must be used as references for metadata unless none are available.** In that case use what is most common and recognizable.
 - **Do not modify the metadata an artist provides on official sources unless said modification is done in order to comply with formatting and standardisation rules on this Ranking Criteria.**
 - **The artists of a song must be traceable to existing people.** If there is no existing person recorded to be the artist, then `Unknown Artist` is to be used.
-Fictional characters or Programs like Vocaloids cannot be used as the sole artist of any given song.
+Fictional characters or programs like Vocaloids cannot be used as the sole artist of any given song.
 - **You must use the Source field if the song comes from or is directly tied to another media such as a video game, movie, series, etc.** Website or album names are not an acceptable Source.
 If the song was featured or tied to a media after it was released, the source field is optional.
 For remixes, arrangements, or covers based upon the original song, the source(s) of the original song would apply in the same way.
   - In cases where a Song Compilation/Remix/Medley/etc. has songs without a common source, the sources must be put in the tags instead of the source field.
 - **Metadata that exceeds the field's limits (81 characters) must be shortened.** Start by dropping additional markers and if this still is not sufficient, indicate that the title has been shortened using `...` in a sensible place.